hannesgnann-hub/easyalias/windows_src/README.md

 - keep shortcut data as structured JSON
 - automatically generate `.cmd` files for `cmd.exe`
 - connect `~\.easyalias\bin` to the user's `PATH` on first Tauri startup
+- dismiss status messages manually or let them disappear after three seconds
-- link to the GitHub repository and EasyAlias subreddit from the footer
+- link to the website, GitHub repository, EasyAlias subreddit, and sponsor page from the footer

+The [shared feature tour](../README.md#feature-tour) illustrates favorites, paged suggestions, portable backups, and Trash.
+Its screenshots use macOS window chrome, but the workflow is the same on Windows.

 ## Quickstart